ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 The source should go to `main.go`.

-To run please executute `docker-compose up` command.
+To run please execute `docker-compose up` command.

-More detailed explonation of how it is running, and how to add live reload you can find in [our [...] article](todo).
+More detailed explanation of how it is running, and how to add live reload you can find in [our [...] article](todo).

 {{% /collapse-box %}}
 {{< collapse-toggle box_id="ubuntu" >}}